dfrankland/hyper-tab-icons/README.md

-# HyperTerm Tab Icons
+# Hyper.app Tab Icons

-> Icons in the header tabs for the current running process in HyperTerm.
+> Icons in the header tabs for the current running process in Hyper.app.

 ## How It Works